amperity/amperity-docs/amperity_reference/source/data_tables.rst

        Values in this column depend on fields that are tagged with the **txn-item/product-id** semantic.
 The combination of **Order ID** and **Product ID** must be unique for each row in this table; product quantity is counted using **Item Quantity**.

        .. important:: This column is recommended when using a product catalog.
-A product catalog is a requirement for certain predictive features of AmpIQ, such as for product affinity and audience sizes.
+A product catalog is a requirement for certain predictive features of Amperity, such as for product affinity and audience sizes.

    * - **Purchase Brand**
      - String